This post may contain affiliate links. Please read my disclosure and privacy policy.

 sweet potato brownie batter stirred together in a glass mixing bowl.

 Fold the dark chocolate chips into the brownie batter, then pour the mixture into the prepared pan.
-Spread it evenly with a spatula and sprinkle a few extra chocolate chips on top if you like.
+Spread it evenly with a spatula, and sprinkle a few extra chocolate chips on top if desired.

-Bake this healthy brownie recipe for 30 to 35 minutes at 350ºF.
-When they are done, the tops of the brownies should look dry and not jiggle when you shake the pan.
+Bake these brownies for 30 to 35 minutes at 350ºF.
+When they are done, the top should look dry and not jiggle when you shake the pan.

 sweet potato brownies before and after baking in a square pan.